xbeat/Machine-Learning/README.md

 What is Regularization?

 Regularization is a technique used in machine learning to prevent overfitting by adding a penalty term to the loss function.
 It helps to reduce the model's complexity and improve its generalization ability.
 By constraining the model's parameters, regularization ensures that the learned patterns are more robust and less sensitive to noise in the training data.

+## Akaike's Information Criterion (AIC) for Model Selection

+Introduction to Akaike's Information Criterion (AIC)

+Akaike's Information Criterion (AIC) is a powerful tool in statistics and probability for model selection and comparison.
+Developed by Japanese statistician Hirotugu Akaike in 1971, AIC helps researchers determine how well a model fits the data it was generated from and compare different models to find the best fit.
+AIC balances the goodness of fit against model complexity, addressing the issue of overfitting.

 ## SGD with Momentum in Deep Learning